vectordotdev/vector/docs/content/en/docs/about/concepts.md

 ## Pipeline

 A **pipeline** is a [directed acyclic graph][dag] of [components].
-Each component is a node on the graph with directed edges.
+Each component is a node in the graph with directed edges.
 Data must flow in one direction, from sources to sinks.
 Components can produce zero or more events.

 {{< jump "/docs/about/under-the-hood/architecture/pipeline-model" >}}